bejoyjose1993/HardwareMonitoring-Final/README.md

 -Build → Push → Deploy
 -No manual steps required.

-## On Restart of EC2 (As EIP is not configured)
+## If the Azure VM Ip changes
-Note:- If you start and stop the EC2 instance the public ip will change and hence we might require changing the EC2_HOST and BASE_API_URL to the latest URL and also manually update .env.production file in the EC2 instance.
-This is because we aint using Elastic ip.
+Note:- If you start and stop the Azure instance the public ip doestn't change unlike in EC2 W/O EIP Here if the VM ip changes we might require changing the EC2_HOST and BASE_API_URL to the latest URL and also manually update .env.production file in the VM instance.

-1] Inside .env.production (Chnage following field values *APP_CORS_ALLOWED_ORIGINS Field change = Public IPv4 address and Public DNS) e.g. -> APP_CORS_ALLOWED_ORIGINS=http://xx.xx.xxx.xx,http://ec2-xx-xx-xxx-xx.eu-north-1.compute.amazonaws.com
+1] Inside .env.production (Chnage following field values *APP_CORS_ALLOWED_ORIGINS Field change = Public IPv4 address and Public DNS) e.g. -> APP_CORS_ALLOWED_ORIGINS=http://xx.xx.xxx.xx,http://xx.xx.xxx.xx:4200.

 2] Change EC2_HOST inside secrets (To Public IPv4 address) e.g. ->  xx.xx.xxx.xx

 3] BASE_API_URL should be changed to Public IPv4 address:8082. e.g. For EC2 -> http://xx.xx.xxx.xx:8082

 4] FAST_API_URL should be changed to Public IPv4 address:8000. e.g. For EC2 -> http://xx.xx.xxx.xx:8000

-Note:- Used Kafka Docker image, can also use MSK but its not available of free tire.

 ## Testing Endpoints
 You can test backend APIs via(If rules are set correctly):